AzureAD/microsoft-authentication-extensions-for-dotnet/README.md

 We aim to have all [MSAL public client samples](https://docs.microsoft.com/en-gb/azure/active-directory/develop/sample-v2-code#desktop-and-mobile-public-client-apps) use the extensions.

-# Release schedule

-We release the extensions when:

-- important changes are done to MSAL
-- changes are done to the extension library

-Please log an issue if you require an out of band release.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a